 "If you talk to most pilots, not many do it for a job," says Steve.
 "Most guys that go flying have a passion for it.
 You just want to do it because it's flying - you don't think of it as work."

-3. Your BA pilot probably used to fly fighter jets
+3. Your pilot possibly used to fly fighter jets

 Steve joined Thomas Cook after 16 years flying with the RAF.
 "It was quite a common route at the time [from the air force into commercial airlines]," he says.
-"When I joined Thomas Cook in the Nineties, most of the guys leaving the RAF went to BA."
+"When I joined Thomas Cook in the Nineties, most of the guys leaving the RAF went to British Airways."

 4. Which was a little more exciting